-At Northam Residential College, you’re not just another ‘student’.
-You are part of our boarding family.
+At Northam Residential College, your child is a part of our boarding family.

-Having a smaller group of boarders than other colleges enables us to focus on each student and give them the attention they need.
+Having a smaller group of boarders compared to other colleges allows us to focus on each student and offer the level of attention they need.

-Doing well at school is important for our students To assist them in reaching their potential and meeting the requirements of their study, we provide support in the form of structured study times, communication with their school, and monitoring of their study loads and emotional well-being.
+Doing well at school is important for our students.
+To help them reach their potential and meet the requirements of their study, we provide structured study times and we monitor their study loads and emotional well-being.

-There is a compulsory one hour study period in the evenings five days a week.
+There is a compulsory 1 hour study period in the evenings, 5 days a week.
 Beyond these compulsory times, students have ample personal time to study or complete homework.
-We provide a quiet and supportive environment and are encouraged to study regularly and be respectful of other students.
+We provide a quiet and supportive environment and we encourage students to study regularly and be respectful of their peers.

-We communicate regularly with each student's schools regarding their progress and any issues needing to be resolved.
-We are happy to organise any tutoring a student may need.
+We communicate regularly with schools about the progress of each student and any issues that need to be resolved.
+We are happy to organise tutoring for a student who may need extra help.

-In addition to academic achievement, students' social and emotional wellbeing is important.
-We provide strong pastoral care to students so they feel secure, supported and happy.
+In addition to academic achievement, students' social and emotional wellbeing is important to us.
+We provide strong pastoral care so students feel secure, supported and happy.

-Students have access to our college’s school psychologist and college supervisors meet regularly to discuss individual student needs and concerns.
-Additional programs and community events are conducted throughout the year in support of pastoral care.
-Aboriginal and Torres Strait Islander students and those from diverse cultural back grounds are supported through recognition and awareness of cultural differences.
+Students have access to the school psychologist and college supervisors meet regularly to discuss individual student needs and concerns.
+Aboriginal and Torres Strait Islander students and those from diverse cultural backgrounds are supported through recognition of cultural differences.

 Students are supported to live healthy lifestyles.
-They are given opportunities to be active, eat nutritious food, sleep well and enjoy ‘down time’ with their friends.
+They are given opportunities to be active, eat nutritious food, sleep well and enjoy time with their friends.

-Students enjoy delicious and nutritious meals at the College, with a 35 meal rotating menu (i.e. five weeks of different evening meals before they are repeated).
-Meals are wholesome, tasty home-style fare with varying mains, desserts, snacks and lunches.
-Special dietary requirements are supported and our menus are recommended by the Western Australia School Canteen Association.
-View our current dinner menu.
+Students enjoy nutritious meals at the college, with a 5 week meal rotation.
+Meals are wholesome and tasty with varying mains, desserts, snacks and lunches.
+Special dietary requirements are supported and our meal plans are in line with the Fresh School Nutrition Advisory Program, FreshSNAP.
+For an idea of the meals we provide, refer to our our current dinner menu.

 We also have themed meals throughout the year including St Patrick’s Day, Easter, Christmas and Chinese New Year, which the students enjoy thoroughly.

-Activities that are organised by supervisors include sporting, recreational and leisure activities which promote fitness, having fun and social interaction.
+Activities that are organised by supervisors include sporting, recreational and leisure activities which promote fitness, fun and social interaction.
 These include overnight camps, day outings, social events, shopping trips, Perth city visits and in-house activities such as movie and game nights.
-Parental consent is required for all excursions and activities, and whilst all efforts are made to keep any additional fees/expenses to a minimum, there may be times where parents are needed to contribute.
+Parental consent is required for all excursions and activities.
+While we make an effort to keep any additional expenses to a minimum, there may be times when we need to ask parents to contribute.

 Students are also encouraged to organise activities themselves.
-They can swim in the pool, play games, watch movies, play sport on the school oval, visit the nearby skate park and go into the town centre which is only 500 meters from the College.
+They can swim in the pool, play games, watch movies, play sports on the school oval, visit the nearby skate park and go into town, 500 metres from the college.
 Town leave is at designated times throughout the week.
 This leave is unsupervised and requires students to sign out and walk to and from the town centre.
 Some conditions apply and students must conduct themselves in an appropriate manner when in town.

-Sometimes students feel homesick when they board away from home.
-This mostly happens when they first arrive and are settling in, or when something concerns them.
-Students are encouraged to speak with supervisors about their feelings or ring home for a chat.
-The supervisors help them make new friends and feel more at home.
+Some students may feel homesick when they board away from home.
+This usually happens when they first arrive and are settling in.
+We encourage students to speak with supervisors about their feelings or phone home for a chat.
+Supervisors also try to help students make new friends and feel more at home.

-If your child has something on their mind and they would like to speak to someone other than a supervisor or a parent/carer, they may seek support from:
+If your child has something on their mind and they would like to speak to someone other than a supervisor, parent or carer, they can seek support from the:

 - Kids Helpline

-- College school psychologist (visits one day per week)
+- school psychologist (who visits one day per week)

 - school chaplain